Tips for First-Time Renters

 Location is important in renting just like it is when you're buying.
 This is the most vital of tips for first-time renters.
 It's important that your rental be a short commute to work, as well as close to retail operations such as a supermarket or convenience stores, cleaners, and public transportation if you don't have a car.
 The location is also important because of safety.
 The better the neighborhood, the safer you'll feel.
 Visit the rental apartment or home both during the day and night.
 See how you feel about it during various times.

 Before committing to the rental price tag with your landlord, evaluate the home's worth.
 Check out the exterior of the building or home as well as the inside.
 What does the unit offer?
 Is it upgraded?
-Does it have all major appliances you'll need?
+Does it have all the major appliances you'll need?
 Are you getting a parking spot with your rent?
 Are you getting amenities such as a gym or communal area?
-Is there a pool or a an extra storage space that's included with the rental of the unit?
+Is there a pool or an extra storage space that's included with the rental of the unit?

-If you can't get a better price, you can always ask for a few upgrades such as having the landlord pay for a new paint job or helping you with fees of removing the carpet and so on.
+If you can't get a better price, you can always ask for a few upgrades, such as having the landlord pay for a new paint job or helping you with fees of removing the carpet and so on.
 Don't forget to completely review the lease.
-Read through it all even the fine print.
+Read through it all, even the fine print.
 Make sure you understand the terms you'll be bound to and what will happen if you terminate the lease before the contract has expired.
-Make sure your landlord is accountable for a few things like smoke alarms, functioning appliances and plumbing.
+Make sure your landlord is accountable for a few things like smoke alarms, functioning appliances, and plumbing.

 We hope that these tips for first-time renters have helped you feel more comfortable about renting!
 When you find that perfect rental, trust our local San Antonio movers to help you with your move.
 We'll quilt-pad wrap your furniture and safely transfer your personal belongings to your new place.
 Our San Antonio moving specialists will also help you disassemble your furniture and reassemble it in your new place.